wp-plugins/lightbox-plus/trunk/readme.txt

 Performance wise the ColorBox jQuery plugin is smaller and generally faster then most lightbox JavaScript plugins.
 The regular expressions that handle the text are more robust handling a wider variety of characters and in addtion it will also grab the image title from the image to use for the overlay image caption.

 == Change Log ==

+= 1.5.1 =
+* Fixed the need to have class=imagebox added to image links

 = 1.5 =
 * Rebuilt Lightbox Plus to utilize ColorBox for it's image overlay functions